siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 100 Resonant Recognition.md

 Oscillatory coupling, phase relation, and multi-band coordination matter for memory, attention, timing, and selection.
-This does not by itself prove a full resonance theory of cognition, but it strongly supports the more modest claim that recognition is at least partly a matter of dynamic matching rather than static representation alone.
+This does not by itself prove a full resonance theory of recognition, but it strongly supports the more modest claim that recognition is at least partly a matter of dynamic matching rather than static representation alone.